pachyderm/pachyderm/doc/docs/how-tos/err_cmd.md

 When Pachyderm processes your data, it breaks it up into units of computation called datums.
 Each datum is processed separately.
-In a basic pipeline configuration, a failed datum results in a failed pipeline.
+In a basic pipeline configuration, a failed datum results in a failed job.
 However, in some cases, you might not need all datums to consider a job successful.
-If a datum can be further processed in your downstream pipelines without impacting the result, Pachyderm can mark that datum as *recovered* and mark the job as successful.
+If your downstream pipelines can be run on only the successful datums instead of needing all the datums to be successful, Pachyderm can mark some datums as *recovered* which means that they failed with a non-critical error, but the successful datums will be processed.

 To configure a condition under which you want your failed datums not to fail the whole job, you can add your custom error code in